How to Remove utm_source & Other Parameters From Your URLs

 and make it appear as if it’s part of your blog or site.
 Outrageous isn’t it?
 Just try adding

-to any of your URLs or other sites’ URLs.
+to any of your website addresses or other sites’ URLs.
 Most sites accept that without even showing an error “not found”.

-In case you link such an URL Google will even index it.
+In case you link such an address Google will even index it.

 This way you can make Google show up fake pages that do not even exist on other people’s websites.